-If you want to get technical, there is no black letter law that says websites must be ADA compliant (ADA refers to the Americans with Disabilities Act).
+If you want to get technical, there is no black letter law that says websites of private entities must be ADA compliant (ADA refers to the Americans with Disabilities Act).
 However, that’s not a debate you want to have in U.S. district court (by then you’ve already lost money and expended tremendous time and energy).

 Section 508 is an amendment (1998) to the Rehabilitation Act that required government agencies to make electronic and information technology (AKA websites) accessible to those with disabilities.
 Section 504 takes 508 a step further by requiring accessibility of recipients of federal funding.